 When the 5G-RG acting on behalf of an AUN3 device initiates the initial registration procedure on behalf of the AUN3 device, the 5G-RG shall not include the requested NSSAI in the REGISTRATION REQUEST message.

+The 5G-RG acting on behalf of an AUN3 device shall not initiate the de-registration procedure for itself until it successfully de-registers the AUN3 device by initiating the de-registration procedure on behalf of the AUN3 device.

+NOTE 1: The network can initiate the network-initiated de-registration procedure for 5G-RG acting on behalf of an AUN3 device before initiating the network-initiated de-registration procedure for AUN3 device as specified in 3GPP TS 23.316 [6D].